developmentseed/zambia-buildings-import/PROPOSAL.md

     <username>_zambiabuildings

-For this project, for the username laurencjay, the account name would be
+In this project, for the username laurencjay, the account name would be

     laurencjay_zambiabuildings